ibanez-comvex/digima-design-system/docs/patterns/profiles.md

 ### 1. Title Card

-The title cards helps define the uppermost part a page.
-It is the first section that people see before scrolling and provides the core information that users need when viewing the page.
+The title cards helps define the uppermost part of a page.
+It is the first section that users see before scrolling and it provides the core information that users need when viewing the page.

 {% include images.html name="anatomie-title-cards" %}